Frequently Asked Questions

-The argument that the online auction allows for the promotion of your event is a good one, but most organizations have their own website for promotion and can driving their own traffic to it via newsletters and event reminders.
+The argument that the online auction allows for the promotion of your event is a good one, but most organizations have their own website for promotion and can driving their own traffic to it via newsletters, social media and general event reminders.

 This is the practice of placing an item in your online auction, allowing bidders to run up the bid online , then move the item into the live auction for your big event.
 PLEASE DON'T DO THIS.
-It takes the fun out of your live event.
+It takes the fun out of your Live Auction.

-This method forces us to start the bidding on those items at nearly the full market value in most cases and tells your live crowd they won't be able to enjoy the process of running the bid up.
+This method forces us to start the bidding on those items at nearly the full market value in most cases and tells your live crowd they won't be able to enjoy the bidding process.
 Most live auction bidders find the process fun and a challenge.

 Don't take that away from them.